SAP-archive/xsk/docs-site/docs/artefacts/hdbview.md

     There are currently some [issues](https://github.com/SAP/xsk/issues/108) in the behavior of the HANA version 1.x of the parser:

-    - Currently, the parser takes into account if a given property is mandatory.
+    - Currently, the parser takes into accouцnt if a given property is mandatory.
     - If the property order is misplaced, the parser will still parse the values.
     - If more than one value of one property is provided, then only the last one is taken.